-- research and development activities;
+- · research and development activities;

-- preclinical studies and clinical trials, including increased manufacturing of compounds;
+- preclinical studies and clinical trials;

+- increased manufacturing of compounds for clinical trials, toxicology studies and validation of both the manufacturing and formulation processes;

 - · capital expenditures; and

 - general working capital.

 We may also use a portion of the net proceeds to acquire or invest in businesses, assets, products and technologies that are complementary to our own, although we are not currently contemplating or negotiating any such acquisitions.